Tropical Islands Resort: Further development

-According to figures published by the company, Tropical Islands has spent EUR 23 million on further development and expansion work.
-The original total investment sum announced was EUR 75 million, including a EUR 17 million subsidy from the state of Brandenburg.
-The purpose of the subsidy for the development work was to preserve the 501 jobs.
+According to figures published by the company, Tropical Islands has spent €23 million on further development and expansion work.
+The original total investment sum announced was €75 million, including a €17 million subsidy from the state of Brandenburg for the purpose of preserving the 501 jobs.

 In 2008, a campsite was added close to the Tropical Islands hall.

-Problems
+Attendance

 At first, visitor numbers remained behind original estimates.
 For a cost-effective operation, 1.25 million visitors per year are required.
 In 2005, the resort lost between 10 and 20 million euros.
 By October 2006 there were about 600,000 visitors.
-The initial lack of visitors has been attributed to various reasons, including the relatively remote location of Tropical Islands.
-In addition, in Berlin, South Brandenburg, the direct surrounding area of the resort, the disposable income is below the national average.
+The initial lack of visitors has been attributed to a variety of reasons, including the relatively remote location of Tropical Islands.
+In addition, in Berlin, South Brandenburg, the resort's immediate surrounding area, the average disposable income is below the national average.
 The target demographic of the resort was extended to attract visitors from further away, including Poland.

-By altering the ticket price structure and adding new overnight accommodation, visitors attendance has been improved.
-According to the then managing director Ole Bested Hensing, 2008 was the first time Tropical Islands Resort made a profit.
-It recorded 300,000 overnight stays.
+By altering the ticket price structure and adding new overnight accommodations, visitor attendance subsequently improved.
+According to then-managing director Ole Bested Hensing, 2008 was the first time Tropical Islands Resort made a profit, when it recorded 300,000 overnight stays.

-At the start there were problems with the plants that were under the light-tight dome.
-In October 2005, the southern front along the "South Sea" bathing area had a special UV-transparent film made of ETFE installed.
-This 20,000 m2 "window" allows daylight.
+Early on in the resort's operations, there were issues with growing plants inside the dome, as it let in insufficient light for the plants to carry out photosynthesis effectively.
+In October 2005, the southern aspect of the dome along the "South Sea" bathing area had a special UV-transparent film made of ETFE installed.
+This 20,000 m2 "window" allows unobstructed natural daylight to enter the dome.
 The palms, trees and bushes have grown well since.